yoarch/timer/README.md

 # timer
-a simple timer for terminal
+Simple CLI timer

-a very simple terminal timer in second, minute or hour, that will play a song and display a message when time is over.
+A simple terminal timer supporting second, minute and hour, playing a song and displaying a message when time is over.

-# installation
+# Installation
 ```sh
 yay -a timer
 or